Production Payload CMS on AWS — 5-Part Series

 <html><body>hydration error is mentioned nowhere - serverFunction vs serverFunctions — prop name mismatch between versions

-- ALB rule priority ordering —
+- ALB rule priority ordering for Next.js admin — the specific

-- Health check matcher 200-404 — needed during Payload startup, not documented for ECS deployments
+qs-esm, but the silent empty-result mode when the format is wrong is not flagged - Health check matcher 200-404 — needed during Payload startup, not documented for ECS deployments

 The complete working implementation of this architecture — deployed for Chippewa County, Michigan's government website in 5 days from an RFP document alone — is documented in the case study below.